CEED/libCEED/README.rst

 Currently, each MAGMA library installation is only built for either CUDA or HIP.
 The corresponding set of libCEED backends (``/gpu/cuda/magma/*`` or ``/gpu/hip/magma/*``) will automatically be built for the version of the MAGMA library found in ``MAGMA_DIR``.

-The ``/gpu/hip/ref`` backend provides GPU performance strictly using HIP.
-It is based on the ``/gpu/cuda/ref`` backend.
-ROCm version 3.5 or newer is required.

 The ``/*/occa`` backends rely upon the `OCCA <http://github.com/libocca/occa>`_ package to provide cross platform performance.
 To enable the OCCA backend, the environment variable ``OCCA_DIR`` must point